 - New York JFK

-- Priority Pass: 6 airport lounges
+- Priority Pass: 8 airport lounges + Minutes Suites

 - DragonPass: 6 airport lounges + 2 dining options

 Priority Pass and DragonPass sell three types of memberships but they are named differently.
-Priority Pass Standard and DragonPass Classic models cost 99 USD per year.
-Both give one free lounge entry with the Classic model.
-Earlier, Priority Pass gave nothing but the plan has got better.
-All extra entries and guests cost 32 USD for Priority Pass members and 31 USD for DragonPass members.
+Priority Pass Standard and DragonPass Classic models cost $99 per year.
+DragonPass gives one free lounge entry with the Classic model.
+Priority Pass gives nothing.
+All extra entries and guests cost $35 for Priority Pass members and also $35 for DragonPass members.

-DragonPass has one great advantage in the Preferential Level over Priority Pass' Standard Plus.
+DragonPass has one great advantage in the Preferential Level over Priority Pass Standard Plus.
 The 8 free-lounge entries can also be used by a guest as long as the membership owner is present during the lounge visit.
 This makes DragonPass Preferential a better choice for couples travelling together a few times a year.
 DragonPass Preferential is also a little cheaper than Priority Pass.

 The prices are not the full truth.
 For example, we reside within the Eurozone and it's a special note that Priority Pass has different prices for European customers.
 In contrast, DragonPass offers the same dollar prices also for Europeans.